nathanchere/nixstarter/README.md

 	- create new SSH key and add it to your GitHub account
 	- create common git aliases

-If you don't want it to do something, comment out the corresponding trigger line in `config.sh`.
+Things I would like it to do (eventually):

+* Allow loading configuration from a different location (eg Dropbox URL) instead of always `config.sh`.
+* Work properly in zsh
+* Install and configure IDEs based on language choices

 Feature-specific notes
 ---------------------------